mlcommons/medperf/docs/getting_started/model_owner_demo.md

 #### What Happens After Requesting the Association?

 When participating with a real benchmark, you must wait for the Benchmark Committee to approve the association request.
 You can check the status of your association requests by running `medperf association ls`.
-The association is identified by the server UIDs of your MLCube and the benchmark you are requesting association.
+The association is identified by the server UIDs of your MLCube and the benchmark with which you are requesting association.

 {% include "getting_started/shared/cleanup.md" %}